vitaly-t/connection-string/README.md

 ## API

-When parsing a connection string, via the function or class constructor, you can pass in optional object `defaults`, to automatically call `setDefaults` in the end, to provide defaults for the values that are missing.
+`ConnectionString` constructor accepts object `defaults`, as optional second parameter, to automatically call `setDefaults` in the end, to provide defaults for the values that are missing.
 See the method below.

-The object returned by the parser contains only what is present in the connection string, combined with the defaults, if those were specified, plus methods as documented further.
+The object returned by the parser will contain what's present in the connection string, combined with the defaults, if those were specified, plus methods as documented further.

-In addition, the class has [virtual properties](#virtual-properties) `hostname` + `port`, for simpler and safer access to the first host details, compatible with parsers that do not support multiple hosts.
+In addition, the class has [virtual properties](#virtual-properties) `hostname`, `port` and `type`, for simpler and safer access to the first host details, compatible with parsers that do not support multiple hosts.

 ### `setDefaults(defaults) => ConnectionString`